-Exercise is a crucial part of maintaining health, especially for those suffering from Arthritis.
+Exercise is a crucial part of maintaining health, especially for those suffering from Arthritis or joint pain.
 While staying active can be challenging, a low-risk exercise like Tai Chi can actually reduce symptoms of stiffness or pain.

-Our specially formed classes for arthritis focus on increasing flexibility and strengthening muscles in order to manage or alleviate pain.
+Our specially formed classes for arthritis and joint health focus on increasing flexibility and strengthening muscles in order to manage or alleviate pain.

-WHAT ARE THE BENEFITS OF TAI CHI FOR ARTHRITIS?
+WHAT ARE THE BENEFITS OF TAI CHI FOR BALANCE, JOINT HEALTH & ARTHRITIS?

 Increased strength and flexibility